Macaulay Cup

-The Macaulay Association Camanachd Cup (known as the Artemis Macaulay Cup for sponsorship reasons) is a trophy in the Scottish sport of shinty.
+The Macaulay Association Camanachd Cup (known as the MKM Oban Macaulay Cup for sponsorship reasons) is a trophy in the Scottish sport of shinty.
 It is competed for by the eight highest-placed league teams from the north and south areas of Scotland at the end of the previous season.
 The first winner of the cup, in 1947, was Newtonmore.

-It has been sponsored by investment management company Artemis since 2010.
+It was sponsored by investment management company Artemis from 2010 to 2025.

-It is one of the five trophies that are considered to be part of the Grand Slam in the sport of shinty.
+It is one of the five trophies that are considered to be part of the Grand Slam in the sport of shinty, with the final being broadcast live on BBC Alba.

-The current holders are Kingussie, who won their 27th title in 2024.
+The current holders are Oban Camanachd, who defeated Kingussie in the final of the 2026 tournament.